enchant3dmango/ontwikkelingsbedrywighede/README.md

 # Ontwikkelingsbedrywighede

 ## Background
-Ontwikkelingsbedrywighede is Afrikaans which means Development Operations (DevOps), I randomly chose Afrikaans, the purpose only to make the repository name unique but also to tell others that I'm learning DevOps, even though none of my friends understand it.
-I'll document what I've learned at the end of this document after I'm done with this project.
+Ontwikkelingsbedrywighede is Afrikaans which means Development Operations (DevOps), I randomly chose Afrikaans, the purpose only to make the repository name unique but also to tell others that I'm learning DevOps, even though none of my followers understand it.

 ## Setup